Aydin

 Barbaros Kapali Market

 In Turkish, capali means covered.
-So, as you can see in these photos, this is a covered market.
-It’s relatively small, but at the same time, it’s very interesting to see.
+So, as you can see this is a covered market.
+It’s relatively small but, at the same time, it’s very interesting to see.

 Barbaros Kapali Market